axel22/axel22.github.com/_posts/2012-11-25-freespeech.md

 Most people will agree on that.
 But, what does global social happiness even mean?
 How do you even measure happiness of an individual?
+Global social happiness could be something like the average hapiness in the entire society.
+How you would measure this escapes me.
 Although this remains a moot point, we can still roughly disambiguate the global social happiness of several groups -- e.g. a group of schoolkids about to go on a field trip is happier than a group of prisoners being lead